shashidarette/PokemonApiClient/README.md

 		- If none of the above 2 rules are applicable it returns the pokemon with default description i.e. without any translation.

 ## Framework or Libraries
-The API is built using .net core 3.1 frameowrk in Visual Studio 2019 IDE.
+The API is built using .net core 3.1 frameowrk in Visual Studio 2019 IDE Version 16.10.3.
-The code can also be built and executed using Visual Studio Code by opening .code-workspace file inside folder [.vscode]
+The code can also be built and executed using Visual Studio Code Version 1.58 by opening .code-workspace file inside folder [.vscode]

 Please refer below documentation to setup environment for .net core 3.1 on windows:
 - https://docs.microsoft.com/en-us/dotnet/core/install/windows?tabs=netcore31 &